-Microsoft Defender ATP is a security that keeps endpoints safe from cyber threats, identifies sophisticated attacks and automates security incidents.
+Microsoft Defender ATP is a security that keeps endpoints safe from cyber threats, identifies sophisticated attacks, and automates security incidents.
 It is built into Windows 10, not bolted on, so there is nothing to deploy.

 All it requires is to run a small onboarding script on each of the endpoint machines to onboard them to the service.
 The script sets the registry on the machines to report activities to the MDATP service.
 There's no agent to install/run on the machines.

-Besides Windows, MDATP can onboard and monitor non-Windows endpoints, including Linux, Mac OS, iOS and Android.
-The SecOps team can also choose the deployment method that's convenient for the organization, such as System Center Config Manager, MDM/Intune or Group Policy.
+Besides Windows, MDATP can onboard and monitor non-Windows endpoints, including Linux, Mac OS, iOS, and Android.
+The SecOps team can also choose the deployment method that's convenient for the organization, such as System Center Config Manager, MDM/Intune, or Group Policy.

 Alerts are any security-related incidents collected from the organization's endpoints and flagged by the MDATP service.
 The SecOps user can see the latest alerts from all machines that are onboarded in the entire company, along with the severity of each alert.
-Severity in this context is the potential impact the associated malware may have on an organization as a whole – not just to a single endpoint or a single user.
+Severity in this context is the potential impact the associated malware may have on an organization as a whole -- not just to a single endpoint or a single user.

 Microsoft Defender Security Center allows the SecOps user to set alert status, set classification types, or create a rule to suppress the alert next time it occurs in a specific machine or anywhere in the organization.
 The alert story displays the alert and related evidence together with other events that occurred within the same execution context and time.

-The machine view page provides SecOps with an overview of security-relevant details such as logged on users, high-level machine status and risk profile.
+The machine view page provides SecOps with an overview of security-relevant details, such as logged-on users, high-level machine status, and risk profile.

-Here they can also see that the Microsoft Defender Security Center supports multiple endpoint types Including Windows Server 2019, Linux Machines, as well as Apple clients running macOS.
+Here they can also see that the Microsoft Defender Security Center supports multiple endpoint types, including Windows Server 2019, Linux Machines, as well as Apple clients running MacOS.

 Drilling in, the detailed view of the alert shows the SecOps team what

-Here SecOps can see that the malware in question was introduced via an email, and with the deep integration with Office ATP we can also get more details on who else in the organization received this mail, including Delivery Actions (Delivered, Delivered to Junk, or Blocked) as well as the Delivery Location (Inbox, Junk, or Quarantine).
+Here, SecOps can see that the malware in question was introduced via an email, and with the deep integration with Office ATP, we can also get more details on who else in the organization received this mail, including Delivery Actions (Delivered, Delivered to Junk, or Blocked), as well as the Delivery Location (Inbox, Junk, or Quarantine).

 dashboard offers several overviews about the threats described in the

 This page contains a dynamic prioritized list of security recommendations for the entire organization across all operating systems and software.